amolchanov86/quad_sim2multireal/README.md

    ```

 Look into `--help` option for all the scripts mentioned above for more options.

+### Testing a newly trained model in simulation

+`test_controller.py` under `quad_gen` allows you test your fresh model in the simulation with some customizability to the environment.

+Please use `test_controller.py -h` to see the options.

 ### Generating source code for Crazyflie firmware